Abrams's stable equivalence for graph braid groups: Introduction

-Abrams introduces the notion of a \emph{discretized configuration space} of $n$ strands on a graph $G$ in his PhD thesis \cite{abramsthesis}.
+Abrams introduces the notion of a \emph{discretized} configuration space of $n$ strands on a graph $G$ in his PhD thesis~\cite{abramsthesis}.
 This is a compact subspace of a configuration space of $G$, consisting of only those $n$-strand configurations $x$ in which, for each pair of strands in $x$, every path in $G$ between the two strands contains at least one full edge of $G$.
 Note that $\Cspace{n}{G}$ is a subspace of the cubical complex $\prod^n G$, but does not inherit its CW structure, as it is not a compact subspace.
 In contrast, the \emph{discretized labeled configuration space} of a graph $G$, denoted $\Dspace{n}{G}$, has a CW complex structure as a subcomplex of $\prod^n G$, as does the \emph{discretized unlabeled configuration space}, denoted $\UDspace{n}{G}$.
-The latter space is obtained as a quotient of the former by the action of the symmetric group $\Sigma_n$, which acts by permuting the coordinates of a configuration.
-Interesting examples among these discretized configuration spaces have been described by Abrams and Ghrist (see~\cite{abramsthesis}, \cite{abramsghristfinding}, and \cite{Ghrist}), and we will consider additional examples in this paper.
+The space $\UDspace{n}{G}$ is obtained as a quotient of $\Dspace{n}{G}$ by the action of the symmetric group $\Sigma_n$, which acts by permuting the coordinates of a labeled configuration.
+Interesting examples among these discretized configuration spaces have been described by Abrams and Ghrist (see~\cite{abramsthesis}, \cite{abramsghristfinding}, and \cite{ghrist-1999}).
+We include an example (\ref{collapse-example}) in this paper illustrating the discrete Morse function defined in the proof of Lemma~\ref{sclemma}.